-An oddly named (not to mention very obscure) Vermont State Representative, Gasca Rich's profile here on the site will follow yesterday's bio on Neander H. Rice as one of the shorter ones you'll read here.
+An oddly named (not to mention very obscure) Vermont State Representative, Gasca Rich's profile here on the site follows yesterday's bio on Neander H. Rice as one of the shorter ones you'll read here.
 Despite being an elected state office holder from Addison County, little to nothing could be found on Mr. Rich's life and public career.
 The rare portrait of him shown above was located via the Find-A-Grave website, and I'm extremely grateful that there is at least one portrait of this funny named man floating around the internet!

 Gasca Rich was born in the town of Shoreham, Addison County Vermont on October 13, 1811, the last of seven children born to Charles and Molly Watts Rich.
-It can safely be said that odd names ran in in the Rich family, as two of Gasca's brothers were named Quintus Cincinnatus (1804-1879) and Virtulon (1809-1892).
+It can safely be said that odd names ran in the Rich family, as two of Gasca's brothers were named Quintus Cincinnatus (1804-1879) and Virtulon (1809-1892).
 The origins of Gasca Rich's first name are lost in history, but he may have been named in honor of Pedro de la Gasca (1485-1567) a prominent Spanish historical figure who served at various times as a bishop of Palencia, diplomat and an acting viceroy of Peru.

 Little could be found on Gasca Rich's childhood or education, so it is presumed that he attended school in the county of his birth.
 He married Ms. Laura Loraine Bascom (1811-1874) in September 1839 and they are recorded as having one son, Irving Bascom Rich (1845-1916).
 Laura Loraine Rich died of apoplexy in March 1874 (her obituary is shown below), and a few years after her death Gasca remarried to Delia Anne Kinsley (1824-1910).